 Desperate Times Call for Desperate Measures

-The question is, how can you try to prevent such indiscretions and limit the amount of potential damages that occur when good trustees go bad?
+The question is, how can you try to prevent such indiscretions and limit the number of potential damages that occur when good trustees go bad?

 One very important protection beneficiaries of a Trust have is the Trustee’s duty to account and inform as required under Florida Statute § 736.0813, which in part states, “The trustee shall keep the qualified beneficiaries of the trust reasonably informed of the trust and its administration.”
 The trustee’s duty to inform and account includes, among other requirements, that upon reasonable request, the trustee shall provide a qualified beneficiary with a complete copy of the trust instrument.
 See§ 736.0813 (1)(c).
 This is important for understanding what your rights and interests are as a beneficiary under the terms of the Trust.